-(4) Mr. Likens resigned as a director on September 24, 2019 and is not included in the total for all current directors and officers.
+(4) Mr. Likens resigned as a director on September 24, 2019.

 - (5) Based on the Schedule 13G/A filed by Bigger Capital Fund, LP, Bigger Capital Fund GP, LLC, District 2 Capital Fund LP, District 2 Capital LP, District 2 GP LLC, District 2 Holdings LLC and Michael Bigger with the SEC on November 27, 2019.
 Consists of 83,154 shares of common stock beneficially owned by Bigger Capital Fund, LP.
-The number of shares under "Right to Acquire" consists of (i) 561,041 shares of common stock issuable upon the exercise of outstanding warrants to purchase common stock beneficially owned by Bigger Capital Fund, LP and (ii) 100,000 shares of common stock issuable upon the exercise of outstanding warrants to purchase common stock beneficially owned by Bigger Capital Fund, LP and (iii) District 2 Capital Fund GP, LLC is the general partner of, and may be deemed to beneficially own the securities owned by, Bigger Capital Fund, LP.
-Each of (i) District 2 Capital LP, as the investment manager of District 2 Capital Fund LP, (ii) District 2 GP LLC, as the general partner of District 2 Capital Fund GP, LLC and is the managing member of District 2 Capital Fund GP, LLC and is the managing member of District 2 Capital Fund, LP and District 2 Capital Fund GP, LLC and is the managing member of shares of common stock that would exceed 4.99% of our the extensive would cause the reporting persons to beneficially own a number of shares of common stock that would exceed 4.99% of our then outstanding common stock following such exercise; provided, however, that upon prior notice to us, such holder may increase its ownership, provided that in no event will the ownership exceed 9.99%. - (6) Based on the Schedule 13G filed by Anson Funds Management LP, Anson Management GP LLC, Bruce R. Winson, Anson Advisors Inc. Amin Nathoo, and Moez Kassam on March 15, 2019 relating to common stock purchased by a private fund to which Anson Funds Management LP and Anson Advisors Inc. serve as co-investment advisors.
-The number of shares under "Right to Acquire" consists of

-(i) 772,154 shares such holder could acquire upon exercise of outstanding warrants to purchase common stock and (ii) 329,952 shares such holder could acquire upon conversion of outstanding Series G Preferred Stock.
+The number of shares under "Right to Acquire" consists of (i) 661,041 shares of common stock issuable upon the exercise of outstanding warrants to purchase common stock beneficially owned by Bigger Capital Fund, LP and (ii) 100,000 shares of common stock issuable upon the exercise of outstanding warrants to purchase common stock beneficially owned by Bigger Capital Fund, LP.
+Bigger Capital Fund GP, LLC is the general partner of, and may be deemed to beneficially own the securities owned by, Bigger Capital Fund, LP.
+Each of (i) District 2 Capital LP, as the investment manager of District 2 Capital Fund LP, (ii) District 2 GP LLC, as the general partner of District 2 Capital Fund LP, (ii) District 2 GP LLC, as the general partner of District 2 Capital Fund LP.
+Mr. Bigger is the managing member of Bigger Capital Fund GP, LLC and is the managing member of District 2 Capital Fund GP, LLC and is the managing member of Bigger Capital Fund, LP and District 2 Capital Fund LP.
+The percentage in this table reflects that the reporting persons may not exercise the warrants to the extensive would cause the reporting persons to beneficially own a number of shares of common stock that would exceed 4.99% of our then outstanding common stock following such exercise; provided, however, that upon prior notice to us, such holder may increase its ownership, provided that in no event will the ownership exceed 9.99%. - (6) Based on the Schedule 13G filed by Anson Funds Management LP, Anson Management GP LLC, Bruce R. Winson, Anson Advisors Inc. Amin Nathoo, and Moez Kassam on March 15, 2019 relating to common stock purchased by a private fund to which Anson Funds Management LP and Anson Advisors Inc. serve as co-investment advisors.
+The number of shares under "Right to Acquire" consists of (i) 772,154 shares such holder could acquire upon exercise of outstanding warrants to purchase common stock and (ii) 329,952 shares such holder could acquire upon conversion of outstanding Series G Preferred Stock.
 Each of the reporting persons shares voting and disposal power over the shares.
 The percentage in this table reflects that the reporting persons may not exercise the warrants to the extent such exercise would cause the reporting persons to beneficially own a number of shares of common stock that would exceed 4.99% of our then outstanding common stock following such exercise; provided, however, that upon prior notice to us, such holder may increase its ownership, provided that in no event will the ownership exceed 9.99%.